AAU-RoboticsAutomationGroup/PhDAppliedAIMecManEng/Day 1 - Time Series/README.md

 the parameters to get the better results. ( *LSTM_org_data.py* and *TRM_org_data.py* are optional if you have time :) )

 ## 6. Getting help
-Ask on Teams or contact Chen Li at email cl@mp.aau.dk.
+Contact Chen Li at email cl@mp.aau.dk.